mk-fg/reliable-discord-client-irc-daemon/README.rst

 -------

-While I wouldn't call this app a "bot" exactly - intent here is not to post any automated messages or scrape anything - Discord staff might, and Discord requires bots to use special second-class API and for every account of such to be approved by admins on every connected discord server/guild, making it effectively unusable for a random non-admin user.
+While I wouldn't call this app a "bot" exactly - intent here is not to post any automated messages or scrape anything - Discord staff considers all third-party clients to be "bots", and requires them to use special second-class API (see `Bot vs User Accounts`_ section in API docs), where every account has to be separately approved by admins on every connected discord server/guild, making it effectively unusable for a random non-admin user.

-As this app does not present itself as a "bot" and doesn't use bot-specific endpoints, if Discord staff would classify it as such, it might result in blocking of user account(s).
+This app does not present itself as a "bot" and does not use bot-specific endpoints, so using it can result in an account termination if discovered.

-| See `Bot vs User Accounts`_ in dev docs for more information on the distinction.
-| Will update this warning blurb if I'll ever get any trouble for using this client myself.
-|
+I did ask discord staff for clarification on the matter, and got this response around Nov 2020:

+    Is third-party discord client that uses same API as webapp that does not have any kind meaningful automation beyond what official discord app considered a "self-bot" or "user-bot"?

+    I.e. are absolutely all third-party clients not using Bot API in violation of discord ToS, period?

+    Or does that "self-bot" or "user-bot" language applies only to a specific sub-class of clients that are intended to automate client/user behavior, beyond just allowing a person to connect and chat on discord normally?

+  Discord does not allow any form of third party client, and using a client like this can result in your account being disabled.
+Our API documentation explicitly states that a bot account is required to use our API: "Automating normal user accounts (generally called "self-bots") outside of the OAuth2/bot API is forbidden, and can result in an account termination if found."

+Another thing you might want to keep in mind, is that apparently it's also considered to be responsibility of discord admins to enforce its Terms of Service, or - presumably - be at risk of whole guild/community being shut down.

+Got clarification on this issue in the same email (Nov 2020):

+    Are discord server admins under obligation to not just follow discord Terms of Service themselves (obviously), but also enforce them within the server to the best of their knowledge?

+    I.e. if discord server admin knows that some user is in violation of the ToS, are they considered to be under obligation to either report them to discord staff or take action to remove (ban) them from the server?

+    Should failing to do so (i.e. not taking action on known ToS violation) result in discord server (and maybe admins' account) termination or some similar punitive action, according to current discord ToS or internal policies?

+  Server owners and admin are responsible for moderating their servers in accordance with our Terms of Service and Community Guidelines.
+If content that violates our Terms or Guidelines is posted in your server, it is your responsibility to moderate it appropriately.

+So unless something changes or I misread discord staff position, using this client can get your discord account terminated, and any discord admins seem to be under obligation to ban/report its usage, if they are aware of it.

-Unrelated to this client, but one person reported getting following warning (2020-01-30) after being reported (by another user) for mentioning that they're using BetterDiscord_ (which is mostly just custom css theme, afaik):
+Also, unrelated to this client, one person received following warning (2020-01-30) after being reported (by another user) for mentioning that they're using BetterDiscord_ (which is/was mostly just a custom css theme at the time, afaik):

 .. image:: discord-tos-violation-warning.jpg

-Which seem to emphasize "automating" language in ToS.

-So if you don't get even that kind of warning, account is probably safe, but I'm no authority on that, and trying to ask discord staff about it only got me bot responses with same links to an unclear ToS ``¯\_(ツ)_/¯``

-Another thing you might want to keep in mind, is that if specific discord community has a "Follow Discord Terms of Service" rule, then using client like this one would might be in violation of those community rules as well (again, if 3p clients are indeed against ToS), and can/should get you banned there.
+They didn't block my account yet though, so guess these rules aren't well-enforced.

+You have been warned :)

 .. _Bot vs User Accounts: https://discord.com/developers/docs/topics/oauth2#bot-vs-user-accounts
 .. _BetterDiscord: https://betterdiscord.net/